pbaljet/CPSC-4970/docs/modules/m0/techtools.md

 ## Git Source Code Version Control

 This course uses [Git](https://git-scm.com/) extensively to manage source and interact with the cloud based DevOps platform [Gitlab](https://www.gitlb.com).
 Git has become an extremely popular tool for modern, distributed software development teams.
-The module 1 of this course will cover the basic of how to use git.
+The module 1 of this course will cover the basic of how to use Git.
 Make sure you have the latest Git version 2 install on your workstation:

 - [Mac](https://git-scm.com/download/mac) - Git comes installed with Xcode or can be installed through homebrew or macports
 - [Linux Install](https://git-scm.com/download/linux)